-- Complete the FAFSA application after January 1 for the following school year.
+Complete the FAFSA application after January 1 for the following school year.
 Priority date for filing applications is April 15.
 Applications are available at Moraine Park's Financial Aid office or online at www.fafsa.gov.
 (The FAFSA asks for a school code.
+Moraine Park's code is 005303.)

+Financial Information/Financial Aid (cont.)

-Moraine Park's code is 005303.) - Complete the Financial Aid Supplemental form and return it to Moraine Park's Financial Aid Office. - Complete the program admissions process.
-(Certificates and apprenticeships are not aid-eligible.)
+- Complete the Financial Aid Supplemental form and return it to Moraine Park's Financial Aid Office. - 3.
+Complete the program admissions process.
+(Certificates and apprenticeships are not aideligible.)